Pregnant Dog – How to Tell if It’s Pee or Water Breaking?

 When a dog is nearing labor, there are several physical and behavioral changes that may occur.
 One of the most common indications that labor is imminent is restlessness.
 Your dog may appear fidgety, pant excessively, pace back and forth, or frequently get up and sit down.
 Additionally, your dog may seek extra attention from you and try to stay close.

-See also Will My Dog's Hair Grow Back After Scabs?
-[Updated Guide]
+See also Will My Puppies Nipples Go Back to Normal After Heat?

 Another sign of impending labor is nesting behavior.
 This means that your dog will start searching for a quiet, comfortable spot to give birth and may start shredding blankets or other materials to create a suitable nest.
 In the days leading up to labor, other physical changes may occur, such as a decrease in appetite, a drop in body temperature, and the loss of the mucus plug.
 It’s worth noting that not all dogs will display these signs, and some may go into labor without any warning.
 If you suspect that your dog is in labor or experiencing complications, it’s best to seek the advice of a qualified veterinarian.